Wisła Kraków: With Hutnik Kraków

 The other Kraków derby is contested against Hutnik, historically the third team in Kraków representing Nowa Huta.
 Owing to Hutnik's lack of recent sporting success, the rivalry is mostly off-pitch and with Wisla's reserve team or in other sports sections of both clubs.

 Other rivalries

 Other rivalries are with Lech Poznań, Arka Gdynia and Tarnovia Tarnów, an extension of the fierce rivalry with Cracovia as all three maintain good friendships with them.

 Fans of Zagłębie Sosnowiec, Korona Kielce, GKS Katowice, and Polonia Warsaw are also inter-regional fierce rivals.

-Additional teams
+Other teams

-In addition to the professional team, Wisła Kraków plays also in the Polish Junior league.
+In addition to the professional team, Wisła Kraków also runs a reserve team, currently playing in group IV of the III liga, and youth teams competing in the Central Junior League.